TheSingular/synthetic-quota-tracker/README.md

 ## 🙏 Acknowledgments

-I was inspired by [VSCode Synthetic Quota](https://marketplace.visualstudio.com/items?itemName=nrw.vscode-synthetic-quota) extension.
+* I was inspired by [VSCode Synthetic Quota](https://marketplace.visualstudio.com/items?itemName=nrw.vscode-synthetic-quota) extension to make this plugin for JetBrains IDEs.
+Thanks for the initial idea!
+* Also thanks to the [Synthetic](https://synthetic.new) team for providing the API.
+Disclaimer: I am not affiliated with them in any way.